satyanzee/satyanzee/README.md

-# Hello, I'm Saketh Kante! 👋
+# Hello, I'm Satya 👋

-I'm a 3rd-year student pursuing a Bachelor of Engineering in Computer Science and Technology, with a passion for Data Science, DSA, and Web3 development.
+I'm a 2rd-year student pursuing a Bachelor of Engineering in Computer Science and Technology, with a passion for Data Science, DSA, and Web3 development.

-🌱 Currently Learning: Data Structures and Algorithms, Data Science, Web3 Development 🎯 Goal: Building innovative solutions and contributing to open source projects 💬 Ask me about: Python, Machine Learning, Blockchain, Web Development
+🌱 Currently Learning: Data Structures and Algorithms, Data Science, Web3 Development 🎯 Goal: Building innovative solutions and contributing to open source projects 💬 Ask me about: Machine Learning, Blockchain, Web Development

 ## 🚀 My Interests